 After completing your training, an official assessor would assess your competency.
 Credited assessors have to be affiliated with registered training organizations (RTOs).

 During your assessment, you will take a theory (written) exam and a practical test.
 If you pass the assessment, you will receive a Notice of Satisfactory Assessment (NSA) and a tax invoice that are valid for 60 days from the date of issue.
+It’s important to submit your license application to the relevant regulator within this 60-day window, as an expired NSA generally means you will need to be reassessed before you can apply.

 Working in another state or territory

 All high-risk work licenses are valid across Australia.
 So you don’t have to worry if you want to work in a different state or territory from where your license was granted.
+This national recognition is part of the harmonised Work Health and Safety (WHS) framework, meaning a licence issued by one state’s regulator is automatically recognised by every other state and territory regulator, giving you the freedom to chase work wherever the projects are.

 According to a recent review by the Training Accreditation Council, employers tend to work with workers who have taken high-risk work licenses from reputable centers.
 The reason is that they have been enough trained and are qualified to work in high-risk situations.